J. Hicks Lanier: Business career

 Lanier became an executive director of his family business, Oxford Industries, in 1969, and was its chairman from 1981 to 2015.
-He also served as its CEO from 1981 to 2012.
+Lanier also served as its CEO from 1981 to 2012.

 Lanier served on the boards of Crawford & Company from 1976 to 2010, Genuine Parts Company from 1995 to 2013 and SunTrust Banks from 2003 to 2012.
 He has also served on the boards of Shaw Industries and Urban Realty Partners.

 Civic activities

 Lanier has served on the boards of the American Apparel Manufacturers Association and the Georgia Chamber of Commerce.
 He is the chair of his family foundation, the Sartain Lanier Family Foundation.

 Lanier is a former trustee of the Piedmont Medical Center, Westminster Schools of Atlanta, the Henrietta Egleston Hospital for Children, and his alma mater Vanderbilt University.

 Personal life

 Lanier is married with three children.